Whistle (2013 film): Cast

+Production

+In November 2012, Prashant Raj bought the Kannada remake rights for the Tamil film Pizza.

 Soundtrack

 Release

 Whistle released on 12 July 2013 all over Karnataka in about 75+ theatres and PVR Cinemas in Delhi, Chennai, Pune, Mumbai and Hyderabad.
 Whistle was made on a decent budget and it collected Rs.
 3.7 million in the first day itself and is having 70% occupancy in all theatres across Karnataka.

 Reception

-Critical response

 A critic from The Times of India scored the film at 3.5 out of 5 stars and says "Chiranjeevi Sarja has given life to the character with his expression.
 Pranitha has done justice to the role.
 Vijay Koundinya has done a good job in his brief appearance.
 Camera by Santhosh Rai Pathaje is marvelous.
 Music by Joshua Shridhar has some catchy tunes".
 A Sharadhaa from The New Indian Express wrote "Verdict: No match to Pizza, a lesson for those who think hit originals will always make for successful remakes.
 Whistle builds hopes and then leaves you wanting for the thrill of a scare".
 B S Srivani from Deccan Herald wrote "The few songs could have been dispensed of.
 Santosh Rai Pathaje excels again with the lighting and placement.
 Overall, a cracker of a film that deserves a long and sweet seeti.
 Whistle, please!".
 A critic from Bangalore Mirror wrote "The hero of this film is cinematographer Santosh Rai Pataje.
 His images have always been clear and bright in daytime shots.
 But here it is the indoor shots and scenes in the dark that show his ability.
 Whistle is a film that will make you forget the cold weather".